Former Panamanian dictator Manuel Noriega dies at 83

 "The humble, the poor, the blacks, they are the utmost authority," Noriega said in one speech.

-While some resentment lingers over the U.S. invasion, Noriega has so few supporters in modern-day Panama that attempts to auction off his old home attracted no bidders and the government decided to demolish decaying building down.
-Late in life, the ex-dictator essentially had zero influence over his country from behind bars.
+While some resentment lingers over the U.S. invasion, Noriega has so few supporters in modern-day Panama that attempts to auction off his old home attracted no bidders and the government decided to demolish the decaying building.

 "He is not a figure with political possibilities," University of Panama sociologist Raul Leis said in 2008.
 "Even though there's a small sector that yearns for the Noriega era, it is not a representative figure in the country."

-Noriega broke a long silence in June 2015 when he made a statement from prison on Panamanian television in which he asked forgiveness of those harmed by his regime.
+Noriega broke a long silence in June 2015 when he made a statement from prison on Panamanian television to ask forgiveness of those harmed by his regime.

 "I feel like as Christians we all have to forgive," he said, reading from a handwritten statement.
 "The Panamanian people have already overcome this period of dictatorship."